syncfusion-content/wpf-docs/wpf/Color-Picker/Gradient-Brush.md

 ## Disable Switching between Solid, Linear and Gradient brush mode

  If we want to disable the Solid, Linear and Gradient brush mode transition, use the [IsGradientPropertyEnabled](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ColorPicker~IsGradientPropertyEnabled.html) property value as `false`.
-It will hide the Solid, Linear and Gradient brush button.
+It will hide the Solid, Linear and Gradient brush buttons.
 The Default value of `IsGradientPropertyEnabled` property is `true`.

 {% tabs %}
 {% highlight xaml %}